septentrio-gnss/uBloxCorrectionsWithSeptentrio/user/README.md

 ## DISCLAIMER

-As discussed above, this set of guidelines are a practical example to help Septentrio Module users and developers to integrate third party fixes.
-The guidelines are based on a concrete setup, which you may or may not use to follow the guidelines.
+As discussed above, this set of guidelines provides a practical example to assist Septentrio Module users and developers in integrating third-party corrections.
+The guidelines are based on a specific setup, which you may or may not use as a reference to follow the instructions.

 We would like you to mention our disclaimer about that setup and the guides in general before starting reading this guide.